Lky0724/franka_teleop_lfd/README.md

 ### Acknowledgement

-This project is from course **Remote Machine Intelligence Lab** (25/26WS) at Technical University of Munich.
+This project is a team assignment from course **Remote Machine Intelligence Lab** (25/26WS) at Technical University of Munich.
+Team member: Kaiyuan Luo, Zhiheng Quan.

 We would like to thank the supervisors and staff of the **Remote Machine Intelligence Lab** course at TUM for their guidance, hardware support, and valuable feedback throughout this project.